stwgb/kafka-consumer/README.md

 Threads enable to interrupt the while true loop.
 With threads, it is a better way to shut down the application.
 Therefore, we create a class which implements `Runnable`, override the `run` method and create a `shutdown` method.
 In the `shutdown` method we can interrupt the `poll`.
 This will throw the `WakeUpException`.

+## Assign and Seek

+Assign and Seek is another API that is used to reply data is the most cases.
+This kind of consumer has no group id.
+First we need to assign a single or multiple topics to read from.
+Then we seek to a specific offset.
+If we have read our messages we shut down the consumer.